Training Your Agents

 Limits

-- Instructions: 5-10 well-written instructions are more effective than 50 vague ones.
+- Instructions: 5-10 well-written instructions beat 50 vague ones.

 Next Steps